Virtomize/uii-python-api/CONTRIBUTING.md

 To make changes to an existsing Pull Request, make the changes to your local branch.
 Add a new commit including those changes and push them to your fork.
-The Pull Requests will automatically updated by GitHub.
+The Pull Requests will be automatically updated by GitHub.

 ```
 $ git add files/changed